 Abdul Rahim Nasry

 Abdul Rahim Nasry knows first-hand the struggles faced by Hand in Hand’s members.
-In 1982, as the Soviet war in Afghanistan spread across the country, a 16-year-old Nasry fled his native Parwan Province to neighbouring Pakistan.
+In 1988, as the war in Afghanistan spread across the country, Nasry fled his native Parwan Province to neighbouring Pakistan.
 Far from home and with little hope of returning, he and his family had no choice but to start from scratch.

-“My schooling in Parwan was interrupted by the fighting, so I completed my last year of high school at the refugee school in Peshawar,” he says.
+“My education in Afghanistan was interrupted by the fighting, so I completed my higher education in Peshawar, Pakistan” he says.

 “Security has been a big challenge for us as it makes travelling to and between rural areas costly and risky,” Nasry told The Guardian in 2013.
 “However… unemployment is a key reason for people fighting, so we see our job creation as having a positive impact on security.”